crashoverride777/swifty-rate/README.md

 This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and behaviours.
 Apple restricts the use of SKStoreReviewController to 3 times per year, the actual logic behind the scheduling is unknown.
 If the user has rated the app the alert will never show again until the app is uninstalled.

-If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of app launches.
+If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of requests.
 It will than show further alerts in 4 month intervals until the limit of 3 alerts per year has been reached.
 Once a new year has started everything will reset and start again.

 # Cocoa Pods